Seven Days in Madrid: A Journey of Youth, Participation, and Change

 Day 3: Redefining Community and Participation

-What does it truly mean to participate in a community?
+On the third day, we explored an important question: what does it truly mean to participate in a community?

 Day 4: From Problems to Solutions